donmarcolaureano/chicago_crime/README.md

-# chicago_crime
+# Chicago Crime

-This repository is an exploratory analysis of reported crime in Chicago between the years 2001 through 2022
+This repository is an exploratory analysis and visualizations of reported crime in Chicago between the years 2001 through 2022.

+## Forecasting Seasonality of Crimes

+## Tableau Visualization Of Crime Highlights
 <img width="640" alt="Screenshot 2023-11-11 at 5 22 53 PM" src="https://github.com/donmarcolaureano/chicago_crime/assets/140132043/b769dc9a-9db5-4dc5-af45-acff8d37bb69">

 # Link to tableau: